Maybe Accepting Guests

 Life is a short journey, so seize the day.

-First thing to do is to point out the final direction of life.
+First thing is to point out the final direction of life.

 Find purpose, the means will follow.